Egypt’s candidate for the top Unesco job is a controversial figure.

 Hosni caused concern among some observers after he was quoted as saying he would burn Hebrew-language books.

 Hosni has insisted his comments were part of an angry exchange in parliament with hardliners from the Muslim Brotherhood and were taken out of context.

 He has also been associated with media censorship in his home country and sparked anger among Muslim groups there when he said the hijab was a “step backward” for Egyptian women.

-Hosni’s detractors include Auschwitz death camp survivor and Nobel laureate Elie Wiesel, who says his appointment would “shame” the global community.
+Hosni’s detractors include Elie Wiesel, an Auschwitz death camp survivor and Nobel laureate, who said the global cmmunity would be shamed if he was appointed.